twitter/rezolus/docs/DESIGN.md

 systems performance to identify tuning and optimization opportunities, and measure how we are using our infrastructure.

+## Goals

+* Rich telemetry for performance visibility.
+* High-resolution local sampling to capture bursts and brief anomalies.
+* Low runtime overhead to enable wide deployment.

+## Background

+Rezolus helps address the issues around sampling rate and metrics collection.
+It can be very expensive to collect secondly metrics across large infrastructure, but often we care about performance changes that are on the timescale of an a typical request, which is typically well below one second.
+To address this issue, we built Rezolus to do local high-resolution sampling and produce summary metrics across a moving window.
+By exporting percentiles across the past minute, we provide insight into sub-minutely behaviors without the expense of collecting telemetry at high resolution.
+For instance, if we collect six percentile metrics every minute, that's one tenth the number of metrics to collect and aggregate than if we collected secondly.
+The savings improves further as sample rate increases.

+## Resource utilization

 To ensure it can be deployed broadly, we are deeply focused on making sure that the resource footprint is kept to a reasonable level.
 It can be difficult to quantify exact utilization, because Rezolus is able to be configured to collect